8 Way FS Dive Pool and Tips for 8 Way Formation Skydiving

 microclim8-8-way-fs

-So, the 4 way formation skydiving championships is over for 2021 – but the 8 way version is still to come!
-Whether you’re in the early stages of training, are thinking of putting two 4 way teams together or just fancy doing something fun with some buddies, this post is here to help you, with some tips from some of our 8 way friends from Microclim8 and Chimeros.
+Whether you’re in the early stages of training 8 way FS, are thinking of putting two 4 way teams together or just fancy doing something fun with some buddies, this post is here to help you, with some tips from some of our 8 way friends from Microclim8 and Chimeros.

-What is 8 way and who can do it?
+What is 8 way FS and who can do it?

 OK, first things first.
 What is 8 way formation skydiving?